 The total size of glossary files that can be imported at one time is 2.0 MB or less.
 If you are importing a glossary file that is larger than 2.0 MB in size, you will need to split the file and import it separately.
 Also, the import function is not available for glossaries with more than 50,000 terms.

 You can export a glossary file in CSV, TSV or TBX format.
-The terms and parts of speech for each language are exported.
+The terms for each language are exported.
 To export a glossary, do one of the following to open the export screen.

-To check the progress of the export or to download the exported glossary, click on File export icon (Show the export result) in the glossary list to open the "Export" panel in the "Details" tab.
+To check the progress of the export or to download the exported glossary, click on (Show the export result) in the glossary list to open the "Export" panel in the "Details" tab.

 To register and manage terms in a glossary, click the glossary name on the glossary management screen to display the term list.